-After waiting for the meter to change by a few digits, note the meter reading and tap the "Meter Settings" control.

-Confirm the "Current value" reading matches the meter reading (noted earlier).
+Wait for the display of the real meter to change by a few digits.
+Note the meter reading and tap on the "Meter Settings" control.
+Confirm the logger's "Current value" reading matches the meter reading (noted earlier).

-If the reading is not correct, re-check:

-The cables go to the correct meter.
+If the reading is not correct, re-check: The cables go to the correct meter.
 The meter factor is correct.

-The channel settings (units/pulse and recording unit) are correct.
+The channel settings (units/pulse and

-... and then repeat the test.
+- recording unit) are correct. - ... and then repeat the test.